 INDELIBLE IMAGE: The unusual garb of the erotic cabaret’s patrons, who sport funnel masks as they watch an equally offbeat performance.

 TWO WEIRD THINGS: Erotic drowning performance; corrugated pipe assault

 WHAT MAKES IT WEIRD: Although modest by the director’s standards, A Snake of June stands out by all other measures of weirdness through its gradual abandonment of conventional narrative logic to indulge in surreal displays of interlacing horror, desire and sadism.

 PLOT: A carefree medical student’s life is thrown into disarray when a painting falls from his wall, creating a peep-hole to the neighboring apartment where he witnesses a world of LSD-fueled rape and murder.

 WHY IT WON’T MAKE THE LIST: The oft-hyphenated phrase, “by-the-numbers”, springs to mind when thinking of this picture.
-Trying to be a ian thriller, a drug morality tale, and (perhaps) a soft-core pornographic movie, Obsessions fails on all counts—with the only weird thing being that somehow let his name be associated with it.
+Trying to be a Hitchcockian thriller, a drug morality tale, and (perhaps) a soft-core pornographic movie, Obsessions fails on all counts—with the only weird thing being that Martin Scorsese somehow let his name be associated with it.

 COMMENTS: There is unfortunately little useful to say about this mish-mash of a Dutch film.
 The press release and DVD blurb hype it up as best they can, going so far to claim that Obsessions helped to jumpstart “auteur cinema in Holland.”
 That may well be true, but that’s something better explored by a film scholar (that is, some other film scholar).
 As it stands, all by itself, on its own, as a movie, it stands… kind of wobbly.
 Thinking back on it now, the only clever bit occurred during the plot setup in the opening credits.